dannydhkim/Humana-Mays/README.md

         RX Claim - Rejected
         RX Claim - New drug
         RX Claim - First time mail order
 - Attributes: for each type of events, 10 different attributes providing relevant information about the events are given.
 The only exception is for Rx Claims, where 5 extra attributes are added onto the 10 features, making a total of 15.
-The exhaustive list of attributes can be found in section 4 (Table for Attributed).

 The following image exemplifies the data: